codesport/admin-panel/README.md

 ### React Environment Setup

-1. Install the LTS of version on [node.js](https://nodejs.org/en/).
+1. Install the LTS of version of [node.js](https://nodejs.org/en/).

 2. Using your terminal (i.e., CLI), navigate to the project folder where you will save the project.